openblockchains/austrian-blockchain-whitepapers/README.md

 >
 > -- David Gerard (Attack of the 50 Foot Blockchain / ICOs: Magic Beans and Bubble Machines)

+Buyer beware!
+If it sounds too good to be true, - surprise, surprise - it is.
+Example - [Early Investors are making 50 000% returns on ICOs](https://hackernoon.com/investors-are-making-50-000-returns-on-icos-32432bc741d1) by Coin and Crypto.

+> Early investment is paying off big time
+>
+> The average return on the S&P is 10%.
+Over the last year bitcoin has seen unprecedented returns of 1000%.
+> But savvy cryptocurrency investors are investing in initial coin offerings (ICOs)
+> and making return on investments (ROIs)
+> as high as 50 000%.
+Stop and think about that for a moment.
+That means for a $100 investment in early 2017
+> you could have netted $50 000.
+Not too shabby for a year of trading.
+>
+> [..]
+>
+> The majority of startups fail, even well funded ones,
+> so be prepared to lose [all] what you invest [gamble],
+> even if the landscape is optimistic.
+[Too the moon!]

 ## Austrian Blockchain Tokens